Programme information

 Teaching staff

-You'll be taught by a variety of industry leaders and research-active academics, who have extensive experience working for brands and businesses in the UK and internationally.
-They’ve published books, news articles and journals, appeared on televised documentaries, news stories and live business debates, and been quoted in a variety of outlets from Forbes to the Financial Times.
-They've also worked with brands including Meta and Microsoft.
+You'll be taught by a mix of industry experts and research-active academics who have extensive global experience.
+They’ve published journals, books, news articles and magazine columns, appeared on documentaries and been quoted in outlets from Forbes to the Financial Times.
+They've also worked with brands including Meta, Microsoft and Coca Cola.
 Their knowledge and experience ensure classes are always shaped by the latest technologies and trends.
+You’ll also:

 Disability support